SEND Policy 2024.docx

 Tracking student progress is an important part of teaching and learning so that teachers can see any student who may need additional support, but also any student who may be excelling.
 Students also need to be aware of how they are doing so they have a reason behind their learning and re-focus their education from a disaffected experience.

-Tracking student’s progress at Roselyn House School and The RHISE Service is done by subject staff through assessment files which all Teachers have.
+Tracking student’s progress at Roselyn House School is done by subject staff through assessment files which all Teachers have.
 This is available as a digital working document.
 These should be referred to regularly and updated on a regular occasion.
 Data should be updated on the student’s Learning Support Plan.
 This is monitored by Mr Birkenhead, Deputy Headteacher and frequently discussed with Miss Damerall, Headteacher.

 Assessment used: